How Anxiety Disorders Affect Life Insurance

 Obsessive Compulsive Disorder (OCD)

-With OCD, underwriters look at the medications you take and compliance with therapy.
+With OCD, underwriters look at your medications and therapy compliance.

 The impact on life insurance rates is minimal.